 The vendor conducted an initial qualification audit that verified programmatic controls and implementation of the QA program and had not procured any basic components from the supplier since the vendor failed to perform the annual evaluation.

--than-minor if: The vendor made purchases from the supplier during the timeframe that the annual evaluation was not performed and the nonconformance’s to technical or quality requirements were identified.
+More-than-minor if: The vendor made purchases from the supplier during the timeframe that the annual evaluation was not performed and the nonconformance’s to technical or quality requirements were identified.

 -or-